kimesai-dev/freedom-skiptracer/README.md

 Each row in `output.csv` contains:

 - Input Address
-- Result Name
+- Owner Name
-- Result Address
+- Owner Address
-- Phone Number
+- Phone Numbers
 - Status

 Only publicly available information is queried and returned.